Aayush9029/TermDo/README.md

 # TermDo
-A minimal / Fast Todo app for power users or terminal lovers.
+A Super Lightweight / Fast Todo app for power users or terminal lovers.

 > ### Add Tasks and Set Priority